ganeti/ganeti/doc/design-storagetypes.rst

 unit that is of type ``lvm-pv`` directly, therefore it is not included in the mapping.

-The storage reporting for file storage will report space on the file storage dir, which is currently limited to one directory.
+The storage reporting for file and sharedfile storage will report space on the file storage dir, which is currently limited to one directory.
 In the future, if we'll have support for more directories, or for per-nodegroup directories this can be changed.

-For now, we will implement only the storage reporting for non-shared storage, that is disk templates ``file``, ``lvm``, and ``drbd``.
+For now, we will implement only the storage reporting for lvm-based and file-based storage, that is disk templates ``file``, ``sharedfile``, ``lvm``, and ``drbd``.
 For disk template ``diskless``, there is obviously nothing to report about.
 When implementing storage reporting for file, we can also use it for ``sharedfile``, since it uses the same file system mechanisms to determine the free space.
 In the future, we can optimize storage reporting for shared storage by not querying all nodes that use a common shared file for the same space information.

 In the future, we extend storage reporting for shared storage types like ``rados`` and ``ext``.
 Note that it will not make sense to query each node for